Attention#

 \[\begin{split} \mathbf{V}_{N \times 1} = \begin{bmatrix} v_1 \\ v_2 \\ v_3 \\ \vdots \\ v_N \end{bmatrix} = \begin{bmatrix} \ln(k_1) \\ \ln(k_2) \\ \ln(k_3) \\ \vdots \\ \ln(k_N) \end{bmatrix} \end{split}\]

-Each value represents the target reservoir property retrieved from the memory bank during attention-based prediction.
+Each value represents the target reservoir property retrieved from the reference (memory) well during attention-based prediction.

 1. Extract local porosity windows from Well 2 to form the queries (Q)